syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formatting.md

 ---
-title: Formatting with Spreadsheet widget | Essential ASP.NET MVC
+title: Formatting in Spreadsheet widget | Essential ASP.NET MVC
 description: How to use different types of formatting in Spreadsheet and configure its properties.
 platform: ejmvc
 control: Spreadsheet